RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ![Add Breakpoint]({% image_path debug-che-breakpoint.png %})

-Open a new Terminal window and use **curl** to invoke the Inventory API with the suspect product id in order to pause the code execution at the defined breakpoint.

 Note that you can use the the following icons to switch between debug and terminal windows.

 ![Icons]({% image_path debug-che-window-guide.png %})

-Invoke the endpoint URL of the Inventory service using **curl** command:
+Invoke the endpoint URL of the Inventory service using **curl** command in a separate Terminal:

 `curl http://localhost:8080/services/inventory/165613 ; echo`